This is the correct way to ref Roar and Whirlwind fyi.

-URPG Senior Referee, Approver, Chief (BW) Judge, Elite Four Member, Fortree City Gym Leader, Celestic Town Division Head, Kumquat Island Gym Leader
+URPG Official, Senior Referee, Chief Judge, Elite Four Member, Johto LO, Mistralton City Gym Leader, Celestic Town Division Head, Kumquat Island Gym Leader

 "When you can have anything you want by uttering a few words, the goal matters not, only the journey to it." -Rhunön the Elf (Eldest: Inheritance Book 2)

 sniperxpwnage (10:34:33 PM): uhh im not sure tbh

 sniperxpwnage (10:34:45 PM): i will test for you on PO

 sniperxpwnage (10:44:13 PM): that is if the sub breaks